 Books By Mail is a service offered to Penn graduate students and faculty members to facilitate their research while living 75 miles or more away from campus.
-Eligible participants will be able to request delivery of on-shelf Penn Libraries circulating materials via insured carrier to their homes.
+Eligible participants will be able to request delivery of on-shelf Penn Libraries circulating books via insured carrier to their homes.
 Biddle Law Library materials are not included in the service.

 Items on reserve, Bestsellers, Interlibrary Loan, BorrowDirect and E-ZBorrow materials, VHS, DVD's, music CD's, and other short-loan items are excluded, as are journals, reference and other non-circulating materials.
-Articles or chapters of 50 pages or less from on-shelf Penn materials will be scanned and delivered electronically.

 The service is available to registered graduate students and to faculty with continuing appointments who live more than 75 miles from Philadelphia within the United States and Canada.
-Electronic article/chapter delivery is available worldwide.
-Patrons with disabilities should contact Alice Nagle in the Office of Student Disabilities Services to inquire about eligibility.

 All circulation notices will be handled via email.

 Graduate students and faculty must register before making requests.
-You may register online.
+You may REGISTER ONLINE.
 Upon receipt of the registration form, library staff will determine eligibility and reply within three business days.